MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 <!-- AllowJapaneseIMESurrogatePairCharacters-Description-Begin -->
 <!-- Description-Source-DDF -->
+> [!NOTE]
+> The policy is only enforced in Windows 10 for desktop.
 Allows the Japanese IME surrogate pair characters.
 Most restricted value is 0.
 <!-- AllowJapaneseIMESurrogatePairCharacters-Description-End -->

 <!-- AllowJapaneseIMESurrogatePairCharacters-Editable-Begin -->